derlehner/IndoorAirQuality_DigitalTwin_Exemplar/physical_twin/hardware_setup/README.md

 ### Remote access via SSH

-It is planned that the AirQuality module will be running continuously in a predefined position (e.g.: in the stairway below the TV), therefor it needs to be accessible remotely without any monitor and input device connected.
+It is planned that the AirQuality module will be running continuously in a predefined position (e.g.: in the stairway below the TV), therefore it needs to be accessible remotely without any connected monitor and input device.
 To solve this requirement, the Raspberry Pi can be accessed via SSH which can be enabled insudo raspi-configas mentioned in subsection 1.3.1.
 The IP address of the Raspberry Pi can be set as static, to ensure the connection to it.
 It is also possible to get the IP address with apingcommand on the hostname of the